Inference in Functional Linear Quantile Regression: Application

 \section{Application}

 In this section we consider the capital bike sharing study and discuss the application of the proposed testing procedure to formally assess whether the effect of the previous day casual bike rentals on the current day total bike rentals varies across several quantile levels.
-The bike data~\citep{Fan+Gam:14} is recorded by the Capital Bikeshare System (CBS), Washington .C., USA, which is available at \url{http://capitalbikeshare.com/system-data}.
+The bike data~\citep{Fan+Gam:14} is recorded by the Capital Bikeshare System (CBS), Washington D.C., USA, which is available at \url{http://capitalbikeshare.com/system-data}.
 As the new generation of bike rentals, bike sharing systems possess membership, rental and return automatically.
-With currently over 500 bike-share programs around the world~\citep{Larsen:13} and the fast growing trend, data analysis on these systems regarding the effects to public traffic and the environment has become popular.
-The bike data includes hourly rented bikes for casual users that are collected during January 1st 2011 to December 31st 2012, for a total of 731 days.
+With currently over 500 bike-share programs around the world~\citep{Larsen:13} and the fast growing trend, data analysis on these systems regarding the effects to public traffic and the environment has become popular. {{The bike data includes hourly rented bikes for casual users that are collected during January 1st 2011 to December 31st 2012, for a total of 731 days.

-Our objective is to formally assess how the previous day casual bike rentals, $X_i(\cdot)$, affects the distribution of the current day total bike rentals counts, $Y_i$.
-A subsequent interest is to predict the $90\%$ quantile of the total casual bike rentals .
-Figure~\ref{figure:x} plots the hourly profiles of casual bike rentals in the left panel and the histogram of the total casual bike rentals in the right panel.
+Our objective is to formally assess how the previous day casual bike rentals, $X_i(\cdot)$, affects the distribution of the current day total bike rentals counts, $Y_i$, where $i \in \{1, \ldots, 730\}$ denote the $i$th day starting from January 2nd 2011.}} A subsequent interest is to predict the $90\%$ quantile of the total casual bike rentals.
+Fig.~\ref{figure:x} plots the hourly profiles of casual bike rentals (left) and the histogram of the total casual bike rentals (right).

 We assume the functional quantile regression model (\ref{model}), $Q_{Y_i|X_i}(\tau) = \beta_0(\tau) + \int \beta(t, \tau) X_i^c(t) \, dt$, where $Y_i$ is the total bike casual bike rentals for the current day and $X_i(\cdot)$ is the true profile of the casual bike rentals recorded in the previous day.
-As described earlier $\beta_0(\cdot)$ is the quantile varying intercept function and $\beta(\cdot, \tau)$ is the slope parameter and quantifies the effect of the functional covariate at the $\tau$ quantile level of the distribution of the response.
+As described earlier $\beta_0(\cdot)$ is the quantile varying intercept function and $\beta(\cdot, \tau)$ is the slope parameter and quantifies the effect of the functional covariate at the $\tau$th quantile level of the distribution of the response.

 To address the first objective we consider a set of quantile levels and use the proposed testing procedure to test the null hypothesis